Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Analysis and Results

-In order to quantitatively analyse the quality of clustering of backchannels/fillers' embeddings before and after fine-tuning, we introduce silhouette scores \cite{rousseeuw1987silhouettes}, which are used to measure the quality of clustering.
-Given a range of $k$ values, which are used to perform $k$-means clustering, we calculate the corresponding silhouette coefficient $\textbf{s(i)}$ for a data point $i$, which is a $n$-dim vector:
+To quantitatively analyse the quality of the clustering of the embeddings of backchannels/fillers before and after fine-tuning, we use silhouette scores as a measure \cite{rousseeuw1987silhouettes}.
+Given a range of $k$-values, used for $k$-means clustering, we calculate the corresponding silhouette coefficient $\textbf{s}(i)$ for a data point $i$ (a backchannel/filler):

-where $a(i)$ is the average euclidean distance between the embedding of the backchannel/filler $i$ and all other embeddings in the same cluster as $i$. $b(i)$ is the minimum average euclidean distance from embedding $i$ to all embeddings in any other cluster, $-1\leq s(i) \leq 1$.
+where $a(i)$ is the average Euclidean distance between the embedding of the backchannel/filler $i$ and all other embeddings in the same cluster as $i$. $b(i)$ is the minimum average Euclidean distance from embedding $i$ to all embeddings in any other cluster, $-1 \leq \mathbf{s}(i) \leq 1$.
 The \textbf{silhouette score} (\textbf{SC}) for a clustering is then measured as the average silhouette coefficient over all $n$ embeddings:

-The higher the value, the better the clustering quality.
+the higher the value, the better the clustering quality.

 The final result is summarised in Figure~\ref{fig:silhouette-scores}.
-In all of the three selected LMs, a general tendency we can observe is that with different fine-tuning strategies, the average silhouette score increases (with the exception of Japanese GPT-2, where the effect of fine-tuning seems not be to obvious).
-Detailed statistics can be found in in Tables~\ref{tab:en_sil1} to \ref{tab:jap_sil3} in Appendix~\ref{sec:fsr}.
+In all of the four selected LMs, a general tendency we can observe is that with different fine-tuning strategies, the average silhouette score increases.
+Detailed statistics can be found in in Tables~\ref{tab:en_sil1} to \ref{tab:jap_sil4} in Appendix~\ref{app:silhouette}.